Ry4nnnn/42_minishell/README.md

 </h1>

 ## 🗣️ About
-42_minishell, This project is about creating a simple shell terminal.
-A program capable of parsing a prompt and launching executables with arguments, along with a few built-in functions.
+42_minishell, This project is about creating a simple shell terminal in C. A program that is capable of parsing a prompt and launching executables with arguments, along with a few built-in functions.

 ## 📋 Final grade : 125/125